Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Once all the relevant data has been input, all that’s left is to run the solver and wait for the computer to crunch the numbers.

-The process in which poker solvers come up with solutions is quite an interesting one, especially for the nerds who wonder how exactly this happens.
+The process by which poker solvers come up with solutions is quite interesting, especially for nerds who wonder how exactly this happens.

 Since poker solvers don’t know how to play poker, they will run a great number of simulations, starting with a completely random poker strategy for all players involved.

-As the solver runs through more and more simulations, it will adjust the strategy of both players until it reaches a perfect balance.
+As the solver runs through more simulations, it adjusts the strategy of both players until it reaches a perfect balance.

 The final results of a poker solution will be perfectly balanced ranges for the given scenario.
 Mimicking these ranges in real games will make you unexploitable and virtually unbeatable.